beccers2017/crackle/FinalProjectCP.md

 	have any reason to change this, and feel as if I am still on track to accomplish this goal.

-4. Screenshots of where your app/program is currently at.
+4. Screenshots of where your app/program is currently at.<br/>
    	I cannot figure out how to embed screenshots into a .md file, but I do have screenshots in the screenshot folder that give an image of where my program is at, at this point in time.